MostAwesomeDude/brismu/2-proofs.md

 true."
 Wikipedia lists "P is possibly true," "P is always true," "P is true at a given time," and "P is constructible from the given resources," as other examples in other logics.
 What does relational logic give us?
-Relational logic judgements are of the form "P is true multiple times, under each of the given contexts;" we can imagine that a bridi is not just true or false, but true for each of the many possible values that are being related.
+Relational logic judgements are of the form "P is true at least once;" we can imagine that a bridi is not just true or false, but true for each of the many possible values that are being related, and that there may be multiple worlds which provide a context in which a statement is true.